A Short Visit to Kiev to Ignite Your Wanderlust

-If once I dreamed of visiting Kiev, events of the past years put that desire on the back burner.
+I’d dreamed of visiting Kiev for a long time.
+Unfortunately, the events of the past years put that desire on the back burner.
 Political turmoil and revolutions were destroying the city and the whole country from the inside and made it unsafe to travel to.
-Even though the latest Ukrainian revolution of 2014 was over a while ago, I was still reluctant to visit Ukraine and its capital, Kiev.
+Although, the latest Ukrainian revolution of 2014 was over a while ago, I was still reluctant to visit Ukraine and its capital, Kiev.

-Prior even planning our short visit to Kiev, I asked people who had traveled to Ukraine before about the safety and political situation in the country.
-They didn’t feel any fear and ensured me that the situation in the country and particularly Kiev had stabilized.
-There were still more armed military and police officers patronizing the streets of Kiev that you could see in other European cities.
-(Their presence definitely didn’t escape our attention during our short visit to Kiev a few days later.)
+More armed military and police officers patronized the streets of Kiev that you could see in other European cities.
+(Their presence definitely didn’t escape our attention during our trip to Kiev a few days later.)
 But overall, it was safe to travel to Kiev or other parts of Ukraine.

-A Short Visit to Kiev to Ignite your Wanderlust, roadsanddestinations.com
+A Short Visit to Kiev to Ignite your Wanderlust - Roads and Destinations

-Kiev wouldn’t be considered a walkable city.
-Even though, there are many places you can reach and explore on foot, at some point services of public transportation or a taxi is necessary.
-Public transportation is well-developed and preferable to stay on budget during your visit to Kiev.
+Kiev is not an entirely walkable city.
+Although there are many places that you can reach and explore on foot, at some point the services of public transportation or a taxi is necessary.
+The public transportation system is well-developed and is a preferable way to get around if you travel to Kiev on a budget.

-Metro is by far the most reliable and fastest type of public transport.
-Buses, trolleybuses and trams are your next choice especially in the areas that metro doesn’t cover.
+Metro is by far the most reliable and fastest way to get from one attraction to another.
+Buses, trolleybuses, and trams are your next choice especially in the areas that metro doesn’t cover.
 Public transports in Kiev start working at 6-7 am and cease their operations at 11pm – 12 am depending on the type and location.

 Uber has recently appeared on the streets on Kiev and is a great alternative to the old-fashioned taxis.

-Those who arrive in Kiev via Kiev Boryspil International Airport can either hire a taxi, Uber or use Skybus to get to the city.
-Besides being the cheaper option, Skybus, however, has a few disadvantages.
+Those who arrive at Boryspil International Airport, you can flag down a taxi, book Uber, or use Skybus to get to the city.
+Skybus, the cheapest option, however, has a few disadvantages.
 It takes approximately one hour to get to Kiev’s main railway station.
-From there you need to take other public transportation to continue to your desired destination.
+From here you need to take a bus or metro to continue to your desired destination.

 A Short Visit to Kiev to Ignite your Wanderlust roadsanddestinations.com